YukaNakamoto/LSDI-Project-/hand_in/README.md

 ## 2.2 Energy Mix
 Germany’s energy mix has evolved significantly, with the share of renewables reaching about 50% of total generation in 2023 (BMWK-Energiewende, 2024).
 Among these, wind and solar power dominate:
-- Wind Power: Peaks during winter to spring due to higher wind speeds, typically exerting downward pressure on prices (Clean Energy Wire).
+- Wind Power: Wind power generation generally peaks during the winter months, partly balancing out lower power input by solar installations (Clean Energy Wire).
 - Solar Power: Generates more electricity in summer, reducing prices during daylight hours (Sebastian Kolb, 2020; IMF, 2022).

 Despite the rise in renewables, fossil fuels—including hard coal, lignite, and natural gas—still play a critical role.
 They contribute to price volatility, influenced by fluctuating fuel costs and carbon pricing (Nature, 2024).
 Understanding both the renewable and fossil-fuel components of the energy mix is therefore crucial for accurate price forecasting.